dheinzelman/dheinzelman.github.io/index.md

 Hi there!

-I'm currently reestablishing my personal website.
+Welcome to my personal website.
 Here you can find my <a class = "dir" href = "https://danielheinzelman.com/art">art and design projects</a>, notes, music I'm listening to, and links to things I find interesting.

 ## About Me

-I'm a technology enthusiast and artist.
-I mainly like to illustrate.

-Professionally, I'm a graduate of CUNY John Jay College of Criminal Justice, with a degree in Forensic Psychology and a minor in Counseling.
-I have 17 years experience in technical operations.
-15 of them were at Barnes & Noble, Inc as a data analyst, and then a business analyst where I took great pride in contributing my skills to maintain and revitalize NOOK ereader hardware and software.
+I'm a technology professional and illustrator based in New York.
+I graduated from CUNY John Jay College of Criminal Justice, with a BA in Forensic Psychology and a minor in Counseling.
+I have 17 years experience in technical operations including data and systems analysis.
+Additionally, I am experienced in knowledge management and project coordination.
+I take great pride in contributing my skills to maintain and revitalize the NOOK ereader hardware and software products.

 For more on my work experience, please visit my <a class = "dir" href = "https://www.linkedin.com/in/daniel-heinzelman-161341165/">LinkedIn</a> page.